https://movingon.blog.gov.uk/2026/02/04/creating-a-vehicle-examination-facility-network-for-approvals-tests/

 We’ll also continue to work behind the scenes to make sure the new VEF network is suitable for all our approvals customers.

-We’ll continue to engage with trade associations to increase awareness of VEFs and the positive roll these sites will play in our vehicle approvals service.
+We’ll continue to engage with trade associations to increase awareness of VEFs and the positive role these sites will play in our vehicle approvals service.
 Our webinars will also continue to run over the next few months.

 As ever, we love to hear from you, so please leave us a comment with any questions or feedback that you have.